pstlab/sharework_knowledge/README.md

 ## Installation

 The package has been developed and tested for ROS Melodic distribution on Ubunut 18.04.
-It requires a ROSJava workspace for correct execution and generation of the Java artifacts needed for custom messages and installed JDK 8 or higher.
+It requires a ROSJava workspace for correct execution and generation of the Java artifacts needed for custom messages and installed JDK 8.

 In addition, the package requires a locally running instance of mongodb server.
 The current package has been developed and tested using MongDB Cumminuty Server v.4.4.5 that can be downloade from the following official link https://www.mongodb.com/try/download/community